petrvanblokland/DesignDesignSpace/Site.md

 ## http://designdesign.space
 ## designdesignspace.com
 -->
-Teachers/coaches/designers: Petr van Blokland, Claudia Mens and a crew of others

 ![DSGNWK_0582BW.jpg](docs/images/DSGNWK_0582BW.jpg)
+*Photo on a Design Game on location at <a href="https://www.otis.edu" target="External">OTIS-LS</a>*.
+Although the online trainings obviously don’t include this direct way of working together, it is the aim of to offer the best possible online design space.

 ### Design methods
-In magnitude of design methods have been developed, but unformtunately they all share the common goal to meet the deadline with an optimum of available functions.
+In the past a magnitude of design methods have been developed, but unformtunately most of them focus on production techniques and deadlines.
 You may recognize that in your current design practice.

 What most design methods don’t do is create space for designers to develop themselves.
 To allow unintended mistakes.
-Cuddle solutions that don’t seem to be porfitable right away.
+Cuddle solutions that don’t seem to be profitable right away.
 To spend time on acquiring skills without predefined purpose.

 Yet, for the development of skill, such an approach is essential.